William Macaulay Counselling Perth

-Stress is something that is part of normal life, in that it is experienced by everyone from time to time.
-In small doses, stress can be a good thing, such as when it provides us with extra endurance and motivation to get something done.
-However, some people suffer from stress which is so frequent or so severe that it can cause people to feel overwhelmed or pushed to the limit.
+Stress is something that is part of everyday life, affecting us all from time to time.
+Stress can be a good thing in small doses, such as when it provides extra endurance and motivation to get something done.
+However, excessive or chronic stress can leave us feeling overwhelmed and stretched to our limits.

-These are some of the typical warning signs of poorly managed stress that may reduce your quality of life:
+What are the warning signs of poorly managed stress?

 Irritability or moodiness

 Back and neck pain

 Chest pains or rapid heartbeat

 Stress can originate from various sources, such as work-related issues, study demands, relationships, coping with illness, major life events, and managing day-to-day activities.
 Identifying these stressors is essential for effective stress management.